lyteword/chspurgeon-tod/volume-2/psalm-31.md

 **Verse 3.** (*last clause* ).
 1. A blessing needed, *lead me*.

-2\.A blessing obtainable.
+2\.
+A blessing obtainable.

-3\.An argument for its being granted, *for thy name's sake*.
+3\.
+An argument for its being granted, *for thy name's sake*.

 **Verse 4.** *The rescue of the ensnared.*

-1\.The fowlers.
+1\.
+The fowlers.

-2\.The laying of the net.
+2\.
+The laying of the net.

-3\.The capture of the bird.
+3\.
+The capture of the bird.

-4\.The cry of the captive.
+4\.
+The cry of the captive.

-5\.The rescue.
+5\.
+The rescue.

 **Verse 4.** (*last clause* ).
 The weak one girt with omnipotence.

 **Verse 5.** 1.
 Dying, in a saint's account, is a difficult work.

-2\.The children of God, when considering themselves as dying, are chiefly concerned for their departing immortal spirits.
+2\.
+The children of God, when considering themselves as dying, are chiefly concerned for their departing immortal spirits.

-3\.Such having chosen God for their God, have abundant encouragement when dying, to commit their departing spirits into his hand, with hopes of their being safe and happy for ever with him. *—Daniel Wilcox.*
+3\.
+Such having chosen God for their God, have abundant encouragement when dying, to commit their departing spirits into his hand, with hopes of their being safe and happy for ever with him. *—Daniel Wilcox.*

 **Verse 5.** The believer's requiem.
 Redemption the foundation of our repose in God.

-1\.What we do— *commit ourselves to God.*
+1\.
+What we do— *commit ourselves to God.*

-2\.What God has done— *redeemed us.*
+2\.
+What God has done— *redeemed us.*

 **Verse 6.** Holy detestation, as a virtue discriminated from bigotry: or, the good hater.

 **Verse 7.** 1.
 An endearing attribute rejoiced in.

-2\.An interesting experience related.
+2\.
+An interesting experience related.

-3\.A directly personal favour from God delighted in.
+3\.
+A directly personal favour from God delighted in.

 **Verse 7.** (*centre clause* ). *Consider* the measure, the effects, the time, the tempering, the ending, and the recompense.